juliancwirko/react-boilerplate/README.md

 - cd react-boilerplate
 - npm install
 - webpack -w
+- go to public folder and open index.html in the browser

+You can also use [webpack-dev-server](http://webpack.github.io/docs/tutorials/getting-started/#development-server)

+- 'npm install webpack-dev-server -g'
+- go to react-boilerplate/public folder
+- run 'webpack-dev-server'
+- go to 'localhost:8080'

 More info and documentation soon.
 There will be also a tutorial in a blog post.
 Stay tuned.